 The students who have succeeded in this course;

-2. To recognize culture specific knowledge and psychological processes, and to discuss the topic of cultural variations.
+2. Recognize culture-specific knowledge and psychological processes, and discuss the issue of cultural diversity.

-4. To differentiate essential perspectives of psychology (cognitive, developmental, clinical, social, behavioral, and biological) from a cultural viewpoint
+4. Distinguish between the main perspectives of psychology (cognitive, developmental, clinical, social, behavioral, and biological) from a cultural perspective.

-5. To write report and to prepare a presentation.
+5. Write a report and prepare the report as a presentation.

 Course Content